SalomePlatform/yacs/doc/yacsgen.rst

 The characteristics of these components are not general but they should facilitate integration of many scientific calculation components.

-This generator does not control integration of a graphic MMI, but simply the calculation part.
+This generator does not control integration of a GUI, but simply the calculation part.
 The main objective is to integrate a Fortran library in which calls to datastream ports (particularly Calcium) can be made.

 How to get it